 IT Analyst #7: Constellation Research

-Constellation Research was founded by Ray Wang, who is a bit of a conference celebrity due to this speaking ability.
-However, when it comes to the research produced by Constellation Research it follows the standard model of trying to keep vendor relationships and maximizing financial opportunities rather than telling the truth and following a high integrity research model.
-The coverage of SAP by Constellation Research tends to repeat SAP’s assertions, even when the claims are false, and comes across as highly subordinate to SAP.
-I understand that SAP has very persuasive relationship managers, but they don’t know anything about the reality of SAP’s products, which is why Brightwork Research & Analysis does not spend time speaking with any vendor’s representatives.
+Constellation Research was founded by Ray Wang, who is a bit of a conference celebrity due to his apparently fantastic speaking ability.
+However, when it comes to Constellation Research’s research follows the standard model of trying to keep vendor relationships and maximize financial opportunities rather than telling the truth and following a high-integrity research model.

-Ray Wang began his career at Gartner, which is a problem, as Gartner (as we covered) is corrupt.
+Ray Wang began his career at Gartner, a problem, as Gartner (as we covered) is highly corrupt.

 I would place Constellation Research’s output significantly above that of Gartner or Forrester.
-And Constellation Research should be commended for not publishing the completely transparent “pay for study/marketing white paper” as do Gartner, IDC, Forrester, and Nucleus Research.
-However, when it comes to facing down the mega-vendors, Constellation appears to buckle and give the politically correct and low-risk analysis.
+And Constellation Research should be commended for not publishing the completely transparent “pay for study/marketing white paper,” as do Gartner, IDC, Forrester, and Nucleus Research.
+However, when facing down the mega-vendors, Constellation appears to buckle and give the politically correct and low-risk analysis.